socialratnesh/external_share/learn.rst

 Participants
 ------------
 **Singleton**
 Defines an Instance operation that lets clients access its unique instance.
-Instance is a class operation (a static member function in C++).
+Instance is a class operation (a static member function in cpp).

 Collaborations